dposse/bballSlackbotUpgraded/README.md

 could be easily tested with a mock api thanks to dependency injection, and the end user would get the resulting partial function:

     export const getAllGamesOnDate = _getAllGamesOnDate(mlbApi);

+#### Jest Issue

+I ran into an issue with Jest that I'm unsure of how to google.
+It may be a bug, or I am misunderstanding how Jest handles some async tests.

+In the 'getGamesPlayed() integration tests' describe block, there are two tests that get the games on 04/20/2019, one for Minnesota ('min') and one for Baltimore ('bal').
+On this day these teams played a double header, so I wanted to make sure the code correctly returned two game objects for each team code i.e., `getGamesPlayed('min', new Date('April 20, 2019'))` and `getGamesPlayed('min', new Date('April 20, 2019'))`.

+When you run these tests individually, with `test.only` on either or both, or only that describe block with `describe.only`, the tests run successfully.
+But if you run all tests, one or both will fail.

+There is some kind of test collision happening here.
+They always fail at the team code validation:

+    if (!mlbTeamsJSON.hasOwnProperty(teamCode)) {
+      throw new Error(`Invalid team code '${teamCode}'`);
+    }

+Now if it were getting the correct function call, the error would log as `Invalid team code 'min'` or `Invalid team code 'bal'` (and furthermore it shouldn't actually throw the error...)
+But what it actually shows is:

+    Invalid team code 'this can be any code'

+This is from another test inside \_getGamesPlayed() unit tests.
+Interestingly enough, this test passes while it shouldn't.
+This test was written before the function validated teamCode, with the idea that it was just testing that teamCode would be a string.
+After adding the above validation, this test should no longer pass, since `'this can be any code'` is not a valid team code.
+The test still passes, but the exception gets thrown in the other integration test!

+Fixing the \_getGamesPlayed() unit test to pass a valid team code fixes all tests.